-The appellant argues in part that any medical opinion evidence is insufficient as a matter of law to rebut the 38 U.S.C. § 1111 presumption of soundness The Secretary replies that the Court's caselaw indicates that the use of medical evidence is contemplated for purposes of rebutting the presumption of sound condition [T]he Court agrees with the Secretary.
+The appellant argues in part that any medical opinion evidence is insufficient as a matter of law to rebut the 38 U.S.C. § 1111 presumption of soundness . . . .
+The Secretary replies that the Court's caselaw indicates that the use of medical evidence is contemplated for purposes of rebutting the presumption of sound condition . . . .
+[T]he Court agrees with the Secretary.
 The Court notes that nothing in the language of section 1111 precludes utilization of such medical evidence.
 Indeed, the Secretary's implementing regulation, 38 C.F.R. § 3.304(b) (1999), as the Secretary indicates, clearly calls for the use of such medical evidence.
 See 38 C.F.R. § 3.304(b)(1) (determinations whether evidence clearly and unmistakably rebuts the presumption of soundness should be based on medical judgment, accepted medical principles, history with regard to clinical factors pertinent to basic character, origin, development of injury or disease, and "thorough analysis of the evidentiary showing and careful correlation of all material facts, with due regard to accepted medical principles pertaining to the history, manifestations, clinical course, and character of the particular injury or disease or residuals thereof"); see also Harris v.
 West, 203 F.3d 1347 (Fed.[]Cir.
-2000) ("there is no absolute rule in the statute, the regulation, or the case law requiring [contemporaneous clinical evidence or recorded history] before the presumption [of sound condition] may be rebutted," and post-service physician opinion may constitute requisite clear and [unmistakable] evidence)
+2000) ("there is no absolute rule in the statute, the regulation, or the case law requiring [contemporaneous clinical evidence or recorded history] before the presumption [of sound condition] may be rebutted," and post[]service physician opinion may constitute [the] requisite clear and [unmistakable] evidence) . . . .

 Adams, 13 Vet.App. at 456.
 In an attempt to distinguish Adams, the appellant states: "Even though 38 C.F.R. § 3.304(b) 'clearly calls for the use of such evidence,' Adams[, supra], that administrative regulation cannot override the intent of Congress as expressed in statutes."
 Reply Br. at 5.
-As explained above, however, there is in fact no clear Congressional intent to ban or to limit the use of medical-judgment evidence in rebutting this presumption.
+As explained above, however, there is in fact no clear congressional intent to ban or to limit the use of medical-judgment evidence in rebutting this presumption.
 The appellant further attempts to distinguish Adams by stating: "It is the duty of this Court to say what the law is by harmonizing the statutory scheme, and the Court did not harmonize 38 U.S.C.[] § 1111 with 38 U.S.C.[] § 1132 in Adams."
 Reply Br. at 5.
-The Court has in this opinion conducted such a review of the full statutory scheme and found that it does not support the appellant's contentions as to Congress' purpose in enacting the former statutory provisions.
+My review of the full statutory scheme, however, does not convince me that the appellant is correct as to Congress' purpose in enacting the former statutory provisions.